-On July 1, 2021, the Company, through its wholly owned subsidiary, Shanghai DayDayCook, entered into a purchase agreement ("the SPA") with Mr. Xu Fuyi, ("the KeKe Seller"), the shareholder of Fujian Keke Food Co., Ltd. ("KeKe") and Mr. Zheng Dongfang, the president of KeKe, to acquire 60% interests of KeKe's product sales business, primarily including distribution contracts, the sales and marketing team, procurement team and other supporting function personnel ("the KeKe Target Assets").
+On July 1, 2021, the Company, through its wholly owned subsidiary, Shanghai DayDayCook, entered into a purchase agreement ("the SPA") with Mr. Xu Fuyi, ("the KeKe Seller"), the shareholder of KeKe and Zheng Dongfang, the president of KeKe, to acquire 60% interests of KeKe's product sales business, primarily including distribution contracts, the sales and marketing team, procurement team and other supporting function personnel ("the KeKe Target Assets").
 KeKe is principally engaged in manufacturing and distribution of candy products.
-Shanghai DayDayCook and Mr. Zheng Dongfang agreed to form an entity ("KeKe Newco") with the Company holding 60% equity interest and Mr. Zheng Dongfang holding 40% equity interests.
-According to the SPA, during the period from July 1, 2021 to the date when KeKe Newco is formed ("the transition period"), the Company manages and operates the Target Assets and is entitled to 60% of the net profit arising from the operation of the Target Assets.
+Shanghai DayDayCook and Mr. Zheng Dongfang agreed to form Quanzhou Weishi Food Co., Limited ("Quanzhou Weishi"), with the Company and Mr. Zheng Dongfang holding the respective 60% and 40% equity interests, as the transferee of the KeKe Target Assets.
+According to the SPA, during the period from July 1, 2021 to the date when Quanzhou Weishi is formed ("the transition period"), the Company manages and operates the KeKe Target Assets and is entitled to 60% of the net profit arising from the operation of the KeKe Target Assets.
+Quanzhou Weishi was formed on June 17, 2022.